Are the tyres on your road bike looking a bit tired? Maybe you’ve suffered a few too many flats or you’re just looking to try something new?

 Continental's Gatorskin is one of our favourite training tyres.
 It’s very quick and tough enough for winter riding, audax and fast commuting — so long as you're running the right tyre pressure and remove any debris embedded in the tread.

-They're not the lightest tyres around at 273g, but they roll surprising well in spite of that puncture protection and beefy tread.
+They're not the lightest tyres around, but they roll surprising well in spite of that puncture protection and beefy tread.